Mario Gjurovski: Thailand

 In 2012, he moved to Muangthong United from Thailand Premier League.
 Gjurovski played under Slaviša Jokanović coaching and helped Muangthong United to win the invincible domestic title in his first season in Thailand.
 Gjurovski scored a goal for Muangthong United and 1–3 lost against Buriram in 2015 Thai FA Cup final.
 It was the last match of him under Maungthong United shirt.

 In May 2013, Gjurovski gained notoriety when after scoring a goal, he took his shorts off and put them on his head, revealing his tight grey briefs.
 He received a second yellow card and got sent off.

 Despite the four successful seasons at Muangthong United, he rejected to renew the contract with Muangthong and moved to Bangkok United in 2016 on a free transfer.

 On 21 November 2018, Gjurovski signed a contract with Muangthong United.

 On 10 January 2020, Gjurovski has announced his retirement from football at the age of 34 after a seven-year in the Thai League.

 International

 He made his senior debut for Macedonia in a May 2010 friendly match against Azerbaijan in which he immediately scored his first international goal and has earned a total of 12 caps, scoring 2 goals.
 His final international was a November 2011 friendly against Albania.

 Managerial career

 Muangthong United

 On 19 October 2020, Gjurovski was appointed as the new head coach of Thai giant Muangthong United.
+On 18 September 2023, Gjurovski announced his resignation from managing Muangthong United to take responsibility for a performance that did not go as expected.